northeast-kansas-library-system/nextkansas-notices-and-slips/README.md

 ## Instructions:

+Create a folder on your c:\ drive called "git"

+Add 1 folder to c:\git for each of your libraries where the folder names are the same as your branchcodes

+Add 1 folder to c:\git called "AAAAA"

-Run this SQL (Next Search Catalog report 2960) and save as a spreadsheet.
+Run this SQL (Next Search Catalog report 2960), save it as a csv spreadsheet, open the file in Excel

 ```sql